jg-k/learn-ruby-and-rails/README.md

 # Learn Ruby and Rails

+This list serves primarily as a record for myself of the learning material I have been through and the resources I personally have found most valuable.
+It include a brief comment on each item, just the opinion of the moment, nothing absolute.
+It also does not include formats that do not work well for me, such as videos and podcasts.

 This page is inspired by Felipe Vogel's fantastic [Ruby resource list](https://github.com/fpsvogel/learn-ruby).
 Felipe's list is extremely rich and contains most of the resources listed here, so I would encourage you to go straight to Felipe's page if you are looking for a well-researched and extensive Web development / Ruby / Rails / Front end resource list that will get you from 0 to 99.

-This list serves primarily as a record for myself of the learning material I have been through and the resources I personally have found most valuable.
-I include a brief comment on each item, just the opinion of the moment, nothing absolute.
-It also does not include formats that do not work well for me, such as videos and podcasts.

 It could still be of interest if you are at the beginning of your journey and Felipe's list is too daunting.

 Broken link or question?
-Feel free to open an issue.
+Feel free to open an issue to let me know.

 ## Books
 ### Programming